-Pre-audit checklist and making changes to your operations
+Pre-audit checklist

-Use the MSC pre-audit checklist to determine how much of the Chain of Custody Standard your company already meets and if you need to adjust your operations.
-For ASC certificates, you can also use the ASC Chain of Custody Module supplementary checklist for supply chain companies.
+Use the MSC pre-audit checklist to determine how much of the Standard your central office and sites meet without having to make any changes, and where you need to make adjustments to your operations.
+For ASC certificates you can also use the ASC Chain of Custody Module supplementary checklist for supply chain companies.